-At the heart of Global Communities’ work for 60 years has been helping people mobilize the alliances and organizational structures they need to voice their needs, promote change and realize their full potential.
-Developing a democratic and responsive civil society informs every aspect of our work.
+At the center of Global Communities’ work for 60 years has been helping people mobilize the alliances and organizational structures they need to voice their needs, promote change, and realize their full potential.
+Developing a participatory, responsive civil society informs every aspect of our work.

 Global Communities’ PACE methodology offers a structured process for strengthening the ability of local communities to work together to map their assets and strengths, identify priority needs, mobilize resources to complete community projects and set in motion a community-based development process.
-By modeling practical mechanisms that promote participation, accountability, transparency, ownership and empowerment of citizen groups, this process typically results in elected community councils that guide the implementation of projects, support the maintenance of completed projects and work in partnership with local government.
+By modeling practical mechanisms that promote participation, accountability, transparency, ownership, and empowerment of citizen groups, this process typically results in elected community councils that guide the implementation of activities, support the maintenance of completed projects, and work in partnership with local government.

 From the slums of India’s largest cities to rural communities in Rwanda, Global Communities has found that lasting change comes when citizens work together to influence policy.
-We help our partners to develop advocacy strategies and campaigns, harness the power of technology and social media and form the networks and coalitions they need to be effective.
-We help communities to engage strategically with local universities, think tanks and associations to broaden dialogue and share the potential for positive change with others.
+We help our partners to develop advocacy strategies and campaigns, harness the power of technology, and form the networks and coalitions they need to be effective.
+We help communities to engage strategically with local universities, think tanks, and associations to broaden dialogue and share the potential for positive change with others.

 Global Communities often works in communities that have been torn apart by conflict.
-To rebuild trust and confidence, we work with local partners to understand the causes of instability and to find ways to reduce the likelihood of violence, lessen the impact of conflict and reduce incentives to return to violence during post-conflict reconstruction.
-Our approach is sensitive to the needs of those who are particularly vulnerable – women and children, the disabled and the displaced.
+To rebuild trust and confidence, we work with local partners and with all the communities affected by the conflict to understand the causes of instability and to find ways to reduce the likelihood of violence, lessen the impact of conflict, and reduce incentives to return to violence.
+Our approach is sensitive to the needs of those who are particularly vulnerable – women and children, the disabled, and the displaced.